DataFire/Integrations/integrations/generated/deutschebahn_fasta/README.md

 #### Input
 * input `object`
-  * equipmentnumber **required** `integer`: equipmentnumber of the facility to fetch
+  * equipmentnumber **required** `integer`: Equipmentnumber of the facility to fetch.

 #### Output
 * output [facility](#facility)

 ### findStationByStationNumber
-Returns information about the station and its facilities identified by a stationnumber.
+Returns information about a station (and its corresponding facilities) identified by a stationnumber.

 ```js